-One of the greatest ways you can have an impact on Africa’s wildlife and its people is simply by traveling and being aware of where your money goes and what it supports.
+One of the most significant ways to impact Africa’s people and wildlife is by being aware of where your money goes and what it supports as you travel.
 If you are interested in contributing directly to staff members or to anti-poaching initiatives, we invite you to make a donation to the nonprofit, Alluring Impact.

 We are forever grateful for the generosity of our guests and we look forward to welcoming you back to Africa soon.
 If you have any questions, please reach out and our experts can assist you.